MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/visuals-how-to-debug.md

 # Debug Power BI custom visuals

 This article describes some basic debugging procedures you can use when developing your visual.
-After reading this article you should be able use the following methods to debug your visual:
+After reading this article, you should be able use the following methods to debug your visual:

 * [Insert breakpoints](#insert-breakpoints)
 * [Catch exceptions](#catch-exceptions)